soonyz06/Barra/README.md

 # Data Pipeline
 - Price-derived factors are temporarily used as a proxy for fundamental factors (Asness, C. S., Moskowitz, T. J., & Pedersen, L. H. (2013).
 Value and Momentum Everywhere.
 The Journal of Finance)
 - Variation of Fama-MacBeth using signals instead of B
-- Regrsssion used to orthogonalise signals to various risk factors to generate "purified" signals
+- Regression used to orthogonalise signals against various risk factors to generate "purified" signals

 # Applications
 - Hedging: Long BMBL -> unintended bet on VAL and MKT -> Long X BMBL and Short Y SRPT -> isolate idio alpha